LiliiaVerbenko/portfolio/README.md

 - Examined trends in influenza and how they can be used to proactively plan for staffing needs across the country.

 ### 5. [GameCO](https://github.com/LiliiaVerbenko/GameCO-Marketing-Analysis)
-*Analysed Video game sales marketing.*
+*Analysed video game sales marketing.*
+- Performed a descriptive analysis of a video game data set.
+- Constructed results for allocating marketing budgets.

 ### 6. [Pig E. Bank](https://github.com/LiliiaVerbenko/PigE-Bank)
 *Developed a prediction model for customer churn from electronic banking services using data mining.*
+- Identified leading indicators for customers likely to leave the bank.
+- Created a decision tree model

 ## Skills
 - English